Dyspareunia or Painful Intercourse

 Types of Dyspareunia

-During early penetration, some women experience pain near the vaginal entrance.
+Entry Pain or Superficial Dyspareunia: During early penetration, some women experience pain near the vaginal entrance.
 Lack of lubrication, damage, or infection are all potential causes of discomfort during initiation.

-Particular sexual postures might exacerbate the pain of deep penetration.
+Deep Pain or Collision dyspareunia: Certain sexual postures might exacerbate the pain of deep penetration.
 This discomfort will center in your lower abdomen or cervix.
 Experiencing more severe sexual pain is typically a result of a medical condition or previous surgery.

-Complete Pain refers to the experience of feeling pain consistently throughout sexual intercourse.
+Complete pain refers to the experience of feeling pain consistently throughout sexual intercourse.

 Signs and Symptoms of Dyspareunia